 In this context, for survivors of modern slavery, high quality legal advice can be crucial for securing identification as a victim, accessing support, engaging with criminal justice processes, and obtaining redress for abuses.
 For many, legal representation can also provide a route to gaining a secure immigration status in the UK.

 As awareness and identification of people affected by modern slavery increases, current failures in legal support provision are likely to become more pertinent, jeopardising the government’s proclaimed commitment to supporting survivors and potentially breaching its international obligations, and leaving many vulnerable people unable to access vital support.

-The project examines deficiencies in the provision of legal advice and support for survivors, explores the causes and consequences of these failures, situates access to legal services within the context of the UK’s international obligations, and investigates the impact of representation by qualified legal practitioners on outcomes for survivors.
-Overall, the analysis will provide the foundations for the development of meaningful, practical solutions to current system failures.
+The project examined deficiencies in the provision of legal advice and support for survivors, explored the causes and consequences of these failures, situated access to legal services within the context of the UK’s international obligations, and investigated the impact of representation by qualified legal practitioners on outcomes for survivors.
+Overall, the analysis provided the foundations for the development of meaningful, practical solutions to current system failures.

 Project lead: Samantha Currie, University of Liverpool.

 Project Partners: University of Liverpool, Rights Lab at the University of Nottingham, Garden Court North Chambers, ATLEU (Anti-Trafficking and Labour Exploitation Unit).